Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 {   "jsonrpc" : "2.0" ,
     "method" : "event" ,
     "params" : {
-        "serial" : <serial number> ,
+        "serial" : "001122334455" ,
-        "data" : <Optiona/may be empty: JSON Document providing additional information related to this event message>
+        "data" : {
+          "event" : [
+            1871263817263,
+            {
+              "type" : "the event type",
+              "payload" : {
+                "field1" : "value1"
               }
             }
+          ]
+        }
+    }
+}
 ```

+The first element of the `event` array is always the `timestamp` of the event.
+The `payload` is a JSON document contains addition information about the event.
+This _may not_ be empty.

 #### Alarms Channel
 Device sends unsolicited alarms to the controller.